-2. What is Sprintax Tax Determination System (TDS)?
+2. What is Sprintax TDS?

-The Colorado College Finance Office uses the Sprintax TDS software to support the nonresident alien visitors at Colorado College.
+The Colorado College Finance Office uses the Sprintax Tax Determination System (TDS) software to support the nonresident alien visitors at Colorado College.
 The TDS software provides all required tax forms for foreign individuals earning income (employment, honorariums, scholarships, awards, royalties, etc.) during their time in the United States including Form W-4 and the forms required for an individual to claim any tax treaty benefits they may be eligible for.
-The Tax and Compliance Manager recommends all foreign visitors at Colorado College establish and maintain a TDS record to ensure compliance and stay informed regarding United States tax laws and regulations.
+The Assistant Controller, Payroll and Compliance recommends all foreign visitors at Colorado College establish a TDS record to ensure compliance and stay informed regarding United States tax laws and regulations.